Marcus Foslius Flaccinator (consul 318 BC): Career

 Foslius first appears in history in 320 BC as the Magister Equitum of Gaius Maenius.
 The purpose for the appointment of Maenius in this year is unclear and disputed, it may have been in reaction to a conspiracy by the leading men of Capua, and later to investigate the abuses of prominent Roman noblemen, however some sources state that these events took place in 314 BC, and that year seems like the more likely year for these events to have occurred.

 Two years later, in 318 BC, Foslius was elected consul with Lucius Plautius Venox as his colleague.
 The year was relatively quiet and no military campaign was held.
 In this year, envoys from several Samnite tribes arrived in Rome, requesting the senate to agree to peace.
 The senate were initially sympathetic to their entreaties, but the people were not enthralled with peace with the Samnites.
-Instead of a full peace, a compromise was had in the form of a truce for two years.
+Instead of a full peace, a compromise was reached in the form of a truce for two years.